Thavarajan/Mangoose-Basic-Typescript/README.md

 # Mongoose TypeScript less code with vscode debug feature
-use the typescript features for mongoose,
+use the typescript features for mongoose

 #### Patterns and Principles in this project:
 - Singleton Pattern
-- Multi-layer Architecture Pattern

 #### Addtional feature:
 - Fast compile and reload